-Three ministries-the Department of Agriculture, Land Reform and Rural Development (DALRRD); the Department of Health (DOH); and the Department of Trade, Industry and Competition (DTIC)-develop and oversee the import laws for food and agricultural products in South Africa.
-These ministries may also designate autonomous organizations to carry out certain regulatory tasks.
+In South Africa three ministries, namely, the Department of Agriculture, Land Reform and Rural Development (DALRRD), the Department of Health (DOH), and the Department of Trade, Industry and Competition (DTIC) develop and oversee the import laws for food and agricultural products.
+These ministries also designate autonomous organizations to carry out certain regulatory tasks.
 Some imported goods may be subject to multiple restrictions under different ministries due to the numerous ministries and agencies involved in regulating agriculture and food products.
-As a result, it is crucial for American exporters to comprehend all the regulations that apply to their goods, as well as the relevant ministries.
-Tables 2, 3, and 4 describe the duties and laws that fall within these ministries and affiliated organizations.
+As a result, it is crucial for American exporters to comprehend all the regulations that apply to the importation of food and agricultural products to South Africa, as well as the relevant ministries.